zbcoding/Javascript-Engineering-Pressure-Vessel-Calc-App/README.md

 - The external pressure is the pressure outside the cylinder (usually, atmospheric pressure).
 Note this example assumes a thick walled cylinder.
 The result would be different for a thin walled cylinder.

-This was built as a project for a class.
+This was built as a project for a class before 2017.
 If you use this for a real use-case, you are responsible to verify the results for yourself, I make no guarantees.